pudly/schmopera-hugo/content/articles/6-operas-to-creep-you-out.md

 ---
-title: 6 operas to creep you out
+title: "6 operas to creep you out"
 ---

 ## *Bluebeard's Castle*